arclabs561/runctl/docs/archive/status/INTEGRATION_COMPLETE.md

 **✅ READY TO USE**

 All code changes are complete.
-The tool is fully functional as `trainctl`.
+The tool is fully functional as `runctl`.
 Just rename the directory and you're good to go!